-When you enter Full Screen mode, the display of the target server becomes full screen and acquires the same resolution as the target server.
+When you enter Full Screen mode, the target's full screen is displayed and acquires the same resolution as the target server.
 The hot key used for exiting this mode is specified in the Options dialog (the default is Ctrl+Alt+M).
+While in Full Screen mode, moving your mouse to the top of the screen will display the Full Screen mode menu bar.